AtiUsm/MuseASTE/dataset/Readme.md

 - **ASTE Annotations:** Full annotations.
 The id, segment_id, columns in the train and devel files of our annotation dataset match with the id, segment_id, and label_topic columns of  the train and devel files in the original MuSe-Topic dataset.

-- **Category Annotations:** Created our own fine grained category annotation which is based on each triple, instead of segment wise in Muse.
+- **Category Annotations:** Created our own fine grained category annotation which is based on each triple, instead of segment wise like Muse.
+The aspect and topic labels are in AspectCategoryLabel.csv, and TopicCategoryLabels.csv

 - **Supplementary Files** : Folder contain supplementary code files, like sampling, statistical analysis (creates figures and charts on the dataset), simple usecase and annotator feedback.
   - The code for generating figures, tables and charts is in Dataset Statistical Analysis.ipynb
   - The code for Sampling is in Sampling.ipynb